Thais-Faria/ciencia-aberta/README.md

 [here](https://github.com/jennybc/here_here "Link to J. Brian's Ode to the Here Package, on GitHub").
-Finally, for R package versioning, it uses the package `groundhog` (Simonsohn and Gruson 2024), which allows the user to choose a date and download the package versions that were available on CRAN on that date.
+Finally, for R package versioning, it uses the package `groundhog` (Simonsohn and Gruson 2024), which allows the user to choose a date and download from CRAN the package versions that were available on that date.

 ## About this repo